-Being physically active is one of the most important things you can do to reduce your risk of cancer, especially bowel cancer.
-People who are physically active may also lower their risk of breast, endometrial (lining of the womb), lung, pancreatic and ovarian cancers.
+Being physically active is one of the most important things you can do to reduce your risk of cancer, especially bowel cancer and post-menopausal breast cancer.
+People who are physically active may also lower their risk of endometrial (lining of the womb) and ovarian cancers.

-Being active can also help to prevent heart disease and diabetes, as well as maintain a healthy body weight.
+Being active can also help to prevent heart disease and diabetes, maintain and/or improve blood pressure and cholesterol levels as well as maintain a healthy body weight.
 Being overweight or obese is also a risk factor for several major cancers.

 In addition, physical activity can help you feel better by giving you more energy and vitality.
 The environment can benefit from your activity too if you leave your car at home and walk or cycle!